mgcrea/angular-strap/README.md

   $ gulp serve
 ```

+You can browse to http://localhost:9090/dev.html to work on a specific directive.

 ## Contributing

 Please submit all pull requests the against master branch.
 If your pull request contains JavaScript patches or features, you should include relevant unit tests.
 Please check the [Contributing Guidelines](https://github.com/mgcrea/angular-strap/blob/master/CONTRIBUTING.md) for more details.
 Thanks!